darioamorosodaragona-tuni/ML-Test-Smell-Detection-Online-Appendix/README.md

     - Eager Test (ET)
     - Mystery Guest (MG)
     - Test Redundancy (TR)
+- [infoProjects.txt](https://github.com/darioamorosodaragona-tuni/ML-Test-Smell-Detection-Online-Appendix/blob/main/infoProjects.txt): a txt file in which we report some information about the project that we will analyze, i.e., url, SHA and project's scope.

 We take in account only the tools that:
 - Analyze Java project